robust-rosin/robust/README.md

   than `0`.
 The same behaviour should also apply to build-related issues; that is, `test.sh` should exit with `0` if the build was successful, and any other exit code if not.
-* `fix.sh`: applies the historical fix to the PUT.
-* `unfix.sh`: reverses the historical fix to the PUT.
+* `fix`: switches the source code for the PUT to its buggy state.
+* `unfix`: switches the source code for the PUT to its fixed state.

-Note that `build.sh`, `fix.sh`, and `unfix.sh` are automatically generated
-during the BugZoo build process. `test.sh` and any files related to testing are hosted by the directory for each scenario.
+Note that `build.sh`, `fix`, and `unfix` are automatically generated during the BugZoo build process. `test.sh` and any files related to testing are hosted by the directory for each scenario.